Forex Trading is Possible in Ireland With the Help of CBI Forex Brokers

-- Insurance providers including general and life insurance as well as any consumer related issues
+- Insurance providers, including general and life insurance as well as any consumer-related issues

 - Credit unions

-- Credit and mortgage providers and money lenders as well as overseeing customer charges and related consumer issues
+- Credit and mortgage providers and moneylenders, as well as overseeing customer charges and related consumer issues

 This might seem like a lot of responsibility, but there is a good reason for such regulation.

-Forex brokers in Ireland and other financial services providers have to comply with a number of statutory codes of conduct, developed and imposed by the Central Bank of Ireland.
+Forex brokers and other financial services providers in Ireland have to comply with a number of statutory codes of conduct, developed and imposed by the Central Bank of Ireland.
 The aim of these codes is to provide a fair, transparent, and safe environment for investors, with the interest of clients being the ultimate concern.
 The Central Bank of Ireland is able to perform its duties by way of on-site checks and its own powers of enforcement.

-CBI regulated Forex brokers and the Consumer Protection Code
+CBI-regulated Forex brokers and the Consumer Protection Code

-The Consumer Protection Code applies to:
+The Consumer Protection Code applies to the following: